nikhilchintawar/NC-Store/README.md

 ## NC Store

-To see the backend code which in djnago [check this repository](https://github.com/nikhilchintawar/NC-Store-Api)
+To see the backend code which in django [check this repository](https://github.com/nikhilchintawar/NC-Store-Api)